peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

 ## Part 1 Deliverables

 - GRC files of AM transmitter and waveform builder.
 You will be stepped through building them.
+They will be named:
+  - `waveform-builder.grc`
+  - `AM_modulator.grc`
 - There are 2 questions spaced throughout this part.
 They are clearly indicated.
   - Each question requires approximately 1 line of writing, and address concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.